Can You Freeze Eggs?

 Explanation

 Eggs cannot be frozen in their shells because the liquid inside expands and cracks the shell.
+For fresh egg shelf life, see how long eggs last in the fridge.
 Instead, crack eggs into a bowl, beat them lightly, and pour into freezer-safe containers or ice cube trays.

 For baking convenience, you can freeze egg whites and yolks separately.
 Egg whites freeze particularly well with no additives needed.
 For yolks, add a pinch of salt or sugar per yolk to prevent them from becoming gelatinous.